wp-plugins/atcontent/readme.txt

 #### Quote of the day ####

-As a child my family's menu consisted of two choices: take it or leave it.
+People who think they know everything are a great annoyance to those of us who do.

 == Installation ==

-Upload the AtContent plugin to your blog, Activate it, then enter your [AtContent.com API key](https://atcontent.com/Profile/NativeAPIKey).
+Upload the AtContent plugin to your blog, Activate it, then go to AtContent section and do 3 simple steps!

 1, 2, 3: You're done!